publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(3) __Permissible restrictions.—__

 >         A project may limit eligibility to individuals whose assets are valued below a level specified by the State.
-For this purpose, any evaluation of such assets shall be made in a manner consistent with the standards for valuation of assets under the State plan under title XIX of the Social Security Act for individuals entitled to assistance under part A of title IV of such Act \[part A of subchapter IV of this chapter\].
+For this purpose, any evaluation of such assets shall be made in a manner consistent with the standards for valuation of assets under the State plan under title XIX of the Social Security Act for individuals entitled to assistance under part A of title IV of such Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\].
 Nothing in this section shall be construed as requiring a State to provide for eligibility for individuals for months before the month in which such eligibility is first established.

 >         “(4) __Extension of eligibility.—__